designstem/projects/colorblindness/index-02-the-eye.md

 -

-When it comes to color vision, the **retina** is the part of the eye which is important.
+When it comes to color vision, the <var>retina</var> is the part of the eye which is important.
-It is at the back of the eye and contains two types of photoreceptor cells which detect light: **rods and cones**.
+It is at the back of the eye and contains two types of photoreceptor cells which detect light: <var>rods and cones</var>.

-1. Besides the retina, there are other parts of the eye which are important for a functioning vision.
+1. *Besides the retina, there are other parts of the eye which are important for a functioning vision.
 On the right, you can see several terms that might be new to you.
-Find out what they mean online.
+Find out what they mean online.*
-2. Further, find out what the terms *macula* and *black spot* mean (They are also connected to rods and cones, about which you will learn more on the next slide).
+2. *Further, find out what the terms *macula* and *black spot* mean (They are also connected to rods and cones, about which you will learn more on the next slide).*

 -